-By Scott Sanderson, MD, Chief of Neurosurgery, Danbury Hospital
+By Scott Sanderson, MD, Chief of Neurosurgery, Danbury Hospital, part of Nuvance Health

 This type of spine pain is very common.
-Experts estimate that more than 80 percent of people in the United States experience back pain at some point in their lives.
+Experts estimate that more than 80% of people in the United States experience back pain at some point in their lives.

 When is back or neck pain serious?

-- No pain radiating down the arms, back, buttocks or legs
+- You do not have pain radiating down your arms, back, buttocks or legs.

-This type of spine pain can happen for a variety of reasons including disc irritation or a pinched nerve.
+This type of spine pain can happen for various reasons, including disc irritation or a pinched nerve.
 Many people describe it by saying “I threw my back out.”

 Speaking from personal experience, this type of pain can feel catastrophic and you may be inclined to go to the emergency department.
 However, it usually gets better with a course of strong anti-inflammatory medication or muscle relaxants and local treatment, such as heat or ice.

-See a spine specialist like a neurosurgeon for a back or neck injury if:
+See a spine specialist for a back or neck injury if:

 You may need urgent medical attention if you have spine pain after a traumatic event where you hit your head, neck or back.

-Speaking of these specialties, neurosurgeons collaborate with many talented specialists because spine care is a team sport.
+Speaking of these specialties, back and neck surgeons collaborate with many talented specialists because spine care is a team sport.
 After a diagnosis, we connect patients with appropriate, well-rounded care options.

 Non-surgical spine treatment